Tinkerforge/doc/en/source/Tutorials/Tutorial_Cables/Tutorial.rst

 ==========================

 :ref:`Bricklets <primer_bricklets>` are connected by a cable to :ref:`Bricks <primer_bricks>`.
-The current Tinkerforge system is using 7 pole connectors for Bricks and Bricklets, such that a 7 pole to 7 pole cable is used.
+The current Tinkerforge system is using 7-pole connectors for Bricks and Bricklets, such that a 7-pole to 7-pole cable is used.

 .. image:: /Images/Misc/cable_7p7p_connector_350.jpg